Optimizing Inductors

 Radiation Resistance and Mobile

-and Loaded Antennas
+and Loaded Antennas articles on

 this site give some perspective of how load placement affects radiation